$50,000 reward offered for information about fatal LA shooting

 The suspected gunman is described as being 20 to 30 years old and stands at 5 feet, 10 inches to 5 feet, 11 inches tall.
 He was wearing a blue hoodie at the time of the shooting, police said.
 He was last seen heading north through the park trails.

 No arrests have been made in the case.
-Anyone with information about the shooting is urged to call Abundis at 213-486-8700.
+Anyone with information about the shooting is urged to call LAPD detective Abundis at 213-486-8700.

 NewsNation affiliate KTLA contributed to this report.